-Kiting does not require significant strength – it's a sport available to everyone.
-You wear a harness and the power of the kite is transferred through your lower body.
+Kiting does not require significant strength – it's a sport available to people of all shapes and sizes.
+You wear a harness and the power of the kite is transferred to your lower body.
 For people with bad backs, we have a special harness called ‘seat harnesses’ that transfers power lower towards the hips which can reduce strain on the lower back.

-The International Kiteboarding Organizations seeks to help schools and individual instructors a program to teach kiteboarding and provide insurance while doing so.
-Next Level Watersports has gone a step above this and developed a robust business plan and instruction program which allowed them to acquire a private insurance with higher levels of protection than the IKO.
-NLW has developed the best way to teach kiting in an incremental and safe manner, training and fostering the best staff, and developing our proprietary platform that we stand behind as the best.
-Safety is our number one concern!
+The International Kiteboarding Organization seeks to help schools and individual instructors create a program to teach kiteboarding and provide insurance while doing so.
+Next Level Watersports has gone a step above this and developed a robust business plan and instruction program which allows us to acquire a private insurance with higher levels of protection than the IKO.
+NLW has developed the best way to teach kiting in an incremental and safe manner, to train and foster the best staff, and to continue to evolve our proprietary platform that we proudly stand behind.

 We will have your equipment for you, but suggest bringing:

-Everyone has different preferences when it comes to being comfortable while being in the water.
-The difference between kiting and a sport like diving or surfing is that, with kiting, you will transition from being in the water completely to time out of the water, riding above it.
-When you are out of the water, the wind may hit you and chill you down.
+Everyone has different preferences when it comes to being comfortable while in the water.
+The difference between kiting and a sport like diving or surfing is, with kiting, you go back and forth from being completely in the water to having time out of the water, riding above it.
+When out of the water, the wind may hit you and chill you down.
 With diving and surfing, you spend most of the time in the water.
 If you are taking a lesson, we suggest that you wear a thicker suit.
 It's always better to be warm when you are learning something new.
 The second you get cold, it can hinder your focus and physical ability, decreasing your progress.
-So, when in doubt, go thicker!
+So when in doubt, go thicker!
 Check out the table below for our suggestions on the time of the year and what wetsuit you should wear for kiting based on our locations.

-There is an array of neoprene material available designed to keep you warm while getting a session in.
+There is an array of neoprene material available designed to keep you warm while getting in a session.
 There are neoprene tops, shorty stuits, and full suits.

 Kiteboarding is technically defined by riding a board that is called a twin tip.
-This means that the board can be ridden in both directions and that the tip and the tail are exactly the same.
+This means the board can be ridden in both directions, and the tip and the tail are exactly the same.
 Both ends are symmetrical.
 This is the type of board that most people learn on.

 Kitesurfing is when you ride a directional board.
-A directional board is one that can only be rode in one direction.
-This means that it is necessary to tack or gybe the board to transition and ride the other way.
+A directional board can only be rode in one direction.
+This makes it necessary to tack or gybe the board to transition and ride the other way.